Latest

 StrataRead is a PDF-first reading app built around annotation.

-It assumes that your real thinking happens in notes and writing—tools like
+It assumes that your real thinking happens in notes and writing, in tools like

 StrataWrite or Obsidian.